 This page is focused exclusively on United States of America Amateur Radio regulations.

-For the HF (sub-50 MHz) frequencies, 10-20 kHz bandwidth might be legally possible on these frequencies with up to 100 Watts conducted transmit power for one-way transmission under the Amateur Radio Service, § 97.305©.
+Beacons in the Amateur Radio Service: for HF (sub-50 MHz) frequencies, 10-20 kHz bandwidth might be legally possible on these frequencies with up to 100 Watts conducted transmit power for one-way transmission under the Amateur Radio Service, § 97.305(c).

 |frequency range [MHz]||notional wavelength [m]|

 |1.8 - 2.0||160|

 |3.6 - 4.0||75|